The Beauty Diet- how to stop buying so much makeup

 This past weekend, I did something special.
 While Mark was away on Saturday, I went through

-While I was clearing out my beauty stash, I actually found an old Avon eyeshadow quad- a very first makeup product I ever bought myself, with my own money.
+While I was clearing out my beauty stash, I actually found an old Avon eyeshadow quad- the very first makeup product I ever bought myself, with my own money.
+So, although this post is titled “How to Stop Buying So Much Makeup” and we talk about getting rid of the old… I couldn’t bring myself to let go of this one.
 Even though it’s just an empty compact, I didn’t have the heart to throw it away though, so I might hang on to that one for the next couple of years.
-Or.. forever.
+Or… forever.